✓ Updated May 2026

 Frequently Asked Questions

-Respect is paramount here.
-Always accept offered tea or coffee, even if it's just a small sip, as it's a sign of hospitality.
-Dress modestly, covering shoulders and knees, especially when visiting religious or historical sites.
-It's also customary to use your right hand for eating and exchanging items, as the left hand is traditionally considered unclean.
+Respect for tradition is paramount here.
+Always dress modestly, covering shoulders and knees, especially when visiting religious sites or interacting with locals.
+It's customary to accept offers of tea or coffee, and always use your right hand for eating and greeting, as the left hand is considered unclean.

-How should I approach transportation within Marib and to its surrounding historical areas?
+How should I approach transportation within Marib and for day trips to nearby historical sites?

-Are there any specific local foods or culinary experiences unique to the Marib region?
+Are there any specific local crafts or souvenirs unique to Marib that I should look out for?

 How many days do you need in Marib, Yemen?